abbreviatedman/mern-stack-night-july-2024/05-react/5b-react-props-state/04-state-lab/readme.md

 ## Exercise Assets

-4. Move the image files from the _/assets\*\* folder outside the create-react-app project folder into the create-react-app folder _/public/\*\* this way the images will be accessible to your application.
+4. Move the image files from the `assets` folder outside the create-react-app project folder into the create-react-app folder `public`—this way the images will be accessible to your application.

 ## Install Bootstrap